 But I was anything but healthy.

 My fitness levels, my weight, my body, and even my eyesight had deteriorated significantly.
 I remember looking at myself in the mirror and feeling unattractive and unhealthy.
 And I knew I was not alone.
-Many of my friends and family had also bought into the firm acceptance of the idea that as we go into our 40s, 50s and 60s, our bodies would continue to decline.

 In 2015, I read something that shook me out of that common feeling.